onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-94567
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format with only IP addresses or IP addresses and VM/VNF or PNF names.
+    The VNF or PNF Provider's Ansible playbooks **MUST** be designed to run using an inventory hosts file in a supported format with only IP addresses or IP addresses and VM/VNF or PNF names.

 .. req::
     :id: R-67124
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format; with group names matching VNFC 3-character string adding "vip" for groups with virtual IP addresses shared by multiple VMs as seen in examples provided in Appendix.
+    The VNF or PNF Provider's Ansible playbooks **MUST** be designed to run using an inventory hosts file in a supported format; with group names matching VNFC 3-character string adding "vip" for groups with virtual IP addresses shared by multiple VMs as seen in examples provided in Appendix.

 .. req::
     :id: R-24482
-    :target: VNF or PNF
+    :target: VNF or PNF Provider
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format; with site group that shall be used to add site specific configurations to the target VNF or PNF VM(s) as needed.
+    The VNF or PNF Provider's Ansible playbooks **MUST** be designed to run using an inventory hosts file in a supported format; with site group that shall be used to add site specific configurations to the target VNF or PNF VM(s) as needed.